MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-    "Invalid specialization.
+    "message": "Invalid specialization.
 Please provide a valid specialization from the allowed list.
 }
 ```